niklas-beck/TUM-Workshop-0/README.md

 </details>

+\
 After your new function has been deployed, please test it out and enjoy your new online calculator :D

 ## Conclusion

 Congratulations!
-You finished the second part of the hands-on workshop today!
+You finished the second part of the hands-on workshop!

 You got a first glimps of the magic world of Infrastructure-as-code and developed your first own serverless function.
 Finally you deployed it to the cloud in a true DevOps approach via an automated Github Actions pipeline.

+### You reached the end of our workshop for today!
 Feel free to help your fellow students or continue browsing the Azure portal to discover the wide range of cloud native services :)